Does Appraisal Toll the Statute of Limitations?

 Whether you are invoking appraisal or responding to the insurer's demand, protect yourself by following these steps:

-- If the carrier refuses, consult an attorney about filing a protective lawsuit.Do this well before the limitations period expires — not in the final weeks.
-An attorney can file a complaint and request a stay pending appraisal.
+- Plan to file a protective lawsuit before the deadline.Consult an attorney well in advance — not in the final weeks.
+The attorney can file a complaint and request a stay pending appraisal.
+This is the protection California case law actually supports.

-- If you are represented by a public adjuster, make sure they understand the deadline issue.
-A public adjuster cannot provide legal advice about statutes of limitations, but they should be aware of the issue and recommend that you consult an attorney if the deadline is approaching.
-If your public adjuster invokes appraisal without addressing the tolling question, ask them about it.
+- If a Public Adjuster is handling the claim, raise the deadline issue directly.
+A Public Adjuster cannot provide legal advice about statutes of limitations but should be aware of the issue and able to refer to an attorney if the deadline is approaching.
+If a Public Adjuster invokes appraisal without addressing the tolling question, ask about it.

 Timeline Example: How the Deadline Can Sneak Up on You